sThig/http-sthig.github.io/about.md

 * What is it you do again?
   >> I make websites and apps look pretty through various flavors of code

-* What is it you do again?
+* Why the bear?
-  >> I make websites and apps look pretty through various flavors of code
+  >> Not merely *bear* what is necessary...but love it - Marcus Aurelius